 - a 300-word abstract for each of the contributions;

-- at least three possible reviewers of the single papers, who are not involved in any of the contributions.
+- at least two possible reviewers of the single papers, who are not involved in any of the contributions.

 Please take into account that an author can be involved in only one paper and the guest editor should not be an author as well.
 The length of a paper and the editor’s introduction to the issue is 7,000-9,000 words (including footnotes, works cited, tables and figures).

 See the Guidelines for Authors for further details.

 Proposals should be sent to the Managing Editors (firstname.lastname@example.org and email@example.com) who will forward them to the Editorial Board for evaluation, by:

 1 June for Fall Issues (deadline for final submission of accepted papers: 1 July)

 1 December for Spring Issues (deadline for final submission of accepted papers: 1 January)